Animal rescuers demand justice for neglected and abused dogs

-CLINTON, Iowa-- On Sunday afternoon Clinton residents and local animal activists are showed support for dogs that were abused earlier on Wednesday February 21st.
+CLINTON, Iowa-- On the afternoon of Sunday, Feb.
+25, Clinton residents and local animal activists gathered to show support for dogs that were abused earlier on Wednesday February 21st.

-They gathered at the home where animal rescuers from the Clinton Humane Society say eight dogs were found in a home with no power, no heat, or water.
+They gathered at the property where animal rescuers from the Clinton Humane Society say eight dogs were found in a home with no power, heat, or water.
 One dog was found dead in a trash can.

 Officers from the Clinton Police Department charged Teresa Muhs with nine counts of animal neglect Friday, February 23.